APS Printmaking Workshop for Early-Career Curators and Scholars

 Where and when is the Getty Workshop being held?

-The workshop will begin on Monday, May 23, 2022 and will conclude on Friday, May 27, 2022.
-Sessions will be held at the Tamarind Institute and the University of New Mexico Art Museum in Albuquerque, as well as 10 Grand Press in Santa Fe, New Mexico.
+The workshop will begin on Monday, July 24, 2023 and will conclude on Friday, July 28, 2023.
+Sessions will be held at the Highpoint Center for Printmaking and the Minneapolis Institute of Art.

 Will I have to make my own travel arrangements?